 Facilities with memory care units must disclose information about the following: building design and safety features; staffing and staff training; and specific admission requirements, post-admission assessments, individual service plans, and therapeutic activities.

 Admission and Retention Policy

-Assisted living community administrators must assess prospective residents prior to move-in to determine if they are capable of transferring with minimal assistance and able to participate in the facility’s social activities.
+Assisted Living Facilities. administrators must assess prospective residents prior to move-in to determine if they are capable of transferring with minimal assistance and able to participate in the facility’s social activities.
 Individuals may not be admitted if a physical examination–which must be conducted by a licensed physician, nurse practitioner, or physician’s assistant within the 30-day period prior to admission– determines that an individual requires continuous medical or nursing care and services or has active tuberculosis.
 If an emergency placement is made at the request of the Adult Protective Services Section of the Division of Aging Services or another licensed facility, the facility may defer the physical examination for up to 14 days.

 Personal care home residents must be ambulatory and must not have a behavioral condition that requires the use of physical or chemical restraints, isolation, or confinement.
 Residents must not be bedridden or require continuous medical or nursing care and treatment.
 No home is permitted to admit or retain a resident who needs care beyond which the home is permitted to provide.